 “I was denied the opportunity to cast a vote in the 2020 presidential election because the public agency didn’t update my address,” said plaintiff Kimberly Dillon (Rosebud Sioux Tribe).

-NARF Staff Attorney Natalie Landreth agreed.
+The Native American Rights Fund (NARF) noted the chilling impact the lack of voter registration opportunities had on Native participation in U.S. elections.
 “Voter registration has been going down in South Dakota and it’s no accident—violating the NVRA is a major cause.
-This is what voter suppression looks like.” said Landreth.
+This is what voter suppression looks like.” said former NARF Staff Attorney Natalie Landreth.

-Under the National Voter Registration Act (NVRA), state public assistance agencies and motor vehicle offices are required to provide voter registration services when people are applying for services, renewing their eligibility, and providing change-of-address information.
-The notice letter documents a steep drop in voter registration applications from public assistance agencies in recent years, and other clear evidence of non-compliance with the NVRA.
+The notice letter documented a steep drop in voter registration applications from public assistance agencies in recent years and clear evidence of non-compliance with the NVRA.
+The violations described in the letter included:

 - Failure to provide voter registration applications to persons during all public benefits transactions required by the NVRA

 - Failure to update applicants’ voter registration address when they report a change of address to public benefits agencies

 - Failure to provide voter registration services to persons who lack either a social security number or driver’s license

 At the time, former NARF Staff Attorney Natalie Landreth explained, “When you go to a state office, such as to get your driver’s license or to apply for public assistance, you are supposed to be able to register to vote at the same time.
 The state is supposed to facilitate voter registration, but that is not what is happening in South Dakota.
 Reservation residents in particular are not being given this opportunity, and it is driving down voter participation.”